Not Yet Another Digital ID: Privacy-preserving Humanitarian Aid Distribution: Smartphone Solution

 \parBF{Proving eligibility} We use attribute-based credentials (ABCs) to enable the phone to prove the recipient's eligibility and entitlement to the distribution station.
 The use of ABCs lets us satisfy~\reqlink{legitimate} while, at the same time, ensuring privacy~\reqlink{distribution}

 We opt for the pairing-based ABC scheme by Pointcheval and Sanders (PS)~\cite{PointchevalS16}.
 We considered the use of other ABC schemes, but found them to be less suited for our purposes.
-Either they can only be shown only once while maintaining unlinkability, and would thus require issuing one credential per distribution round~\cite{BaldimtsiL13,BrandsRethinking00}; they require the issuer and the verifier to share keys, which would harm auditability in our setting~\cite{ChaseMZ14}; or they offer the same functionality as PS credentials~\cite{AuSMC13,CamenischL02}.
+Some schemes can only be shown once while maintaining unlinkability, and would thus require issuing one credential per distribution round~\cite{BaldimtsiL13,BrandsRethinking00}; others require the issuer and the verifier to share keys, which would harm auditability in our setting~\cite{ChaseMZ14}.
+There are alternatives offering the same functionality as PS credentials with no less complexity~\cite{AuSMC13,CamenischL02}.

+Other technologies in previous research, e.g., FIDO~\cite{FIDO} and PrivacyPass~\cite{DavidsonGSTV18}, are not suitable in our use case.
+To be more specific, FIDO does not provide unlinkability towards the same relying party (the distribution station), i.e., whenever the recipient shows up twice at the same distribution station, the actions are linkable.
+PrivacyPass could be used instead of ABCs by encoding entitlement into PrivacyPass tokens that are provided to the distribution station.
+However, it is hard to see how privacy pass tokens can support privacy-friendly auditability (which requires proving how many tokens were redeemed); or revocation (which requires privacy-friendly blocklisting).

 \parBF{Double-dipping tags} Instead of using a PRF to compute a double-dipping tag, we use a trick from direct anonymous attestation~\cite{BrickellCC04}: we compute $\tagH = H(\epo)^{\kH}$ where $\kH$ is the household secret and $H: \bins^{*} \to \group$ is a cryptographic hash function mapping strings to group elements.
-We extend the zero-knowledge proof of having a credential to prove correct computation of $\tagH$.
+We extend the zero-knowledge proof of having a credential to prove the correct computation of $\tagH$.

 \parBF{Proving non-revocation} Finally, we rely on cryptography to let smartphones prove that their credential has not been revoked.
-Since we aim to provide privacy during distribution against malicious registration and distribution stations, not all revocation mechanisms are appropriate (see, e.g.,Lapon et al.~\cite{LaponKDN11} for an overview).
+Since we aim to provide privacy during distribution against malicious registration and distribution stations, not all revocation mechanisms are appropriate (see, e.g., Lapon et al.~\cite{LaponKDN11} for an overview).
 Because the revoking party, i.e., the registration station, is not trusted, phones should be able to detect whether they have been revoked.
 This rules out approaches such as verifier local revocation~\cite{BonehS04} as well as any approach based on verifiable encryption.